Sports in Florida: Other sports

 The PGA Tour is headquartered in Ponte Vedra Beach, and the LPGA is headquartered in Daytona Beach.
 The PGA of America (separate from the PGA Tour since 1968) was long based in Palm Beach Gardens before moving its headquarters to Frisco, Texas in 2022.

 The Players Championship, WGC-Cadillac Championship, Arnold Palmer Invitational, Honda Classic and Valspar Championship are PGA Tour rounds.

 The Miami Open is an ATP Tour Masters 1000 and WTA Premier Mandatory tennis event, whereas the Delray Beach International Tennis Championships is an ATP World Tour 250 event.

 Florida is a major horse and greyhound racing market.
 Notable horse racetracks include Gulfstream Park, Calder, Hialeah Park, Pompano Park and Tampa Bay Downs, whereas notable greyhound racetracks include Big Easy Casino and Derby Lane.

+Chess has an organized statewide presence in Florida: the Florida Chess Association has described the state as ranking fourth nationally in US Chess memberships, and the association maintains a tournament clearinghouse and provides state championships for senior, women and girls, K–12 scholastic, collegiate, blitz, quick and overall competition.
+The association's 2026 championship calendar included the Florida State Scholastic Championship in Orlando, the Florida State Women and Girls Championship in Boca Raton and the Florida State Championship in Melbourne.

+Florida's tournament calendar also includes recurring open events such as the Southern Class Championships in Kissimmee, the Space Coast Open Chess Festival in Melbourne and the Harvey Lerman Florida State Championship.
+Scholastic chess is also substantial in the state: the 2026 Florida State Scholastic Championship had nine sections, awarded individual and school trophies, and reached its maximum capacity of 550 players before registration closed.

 The Minto U.S. Open Pickleball Championships, the largest pickleball tournament in the country, has been held since 2016 at the East Naples Community Park in Naples, Florida.
 The city has been given the title "pickleball capital of the country".
 The Fort, in Fort Lauderdale, Florida, is the home and training center for the PPA Tour.
 The facility includes the world's first dedicated pickleball stadium.